 Acceptance speech – Evaristo Nugkuag Ikanan

-To us, the earth is the basis of our existence and we need to retain her whole with all the variety of nature and we cannot negotiate her prize or forget about her.
+To us, the earth is the basis of our existence and we need to retain her whole with all the variety of nature and we cannot negotiate her price or forget about her.

-To us, the earth is the basis of our existence and we need to retain her whole with all the variety of nature and we cannot negotiate her prize or forget about her.
+To us, the earth is the basis of our existence and we need to retain her whole with all the variety of nature and we cannot negotiate her price or forget about her.

 I would like to thank the Right Livelihood Award Foundation which decided to award me this Alternative Nobel Prize.

 I accept this prize on behalf of my people, the Aguaruna, and our organisation, the Aguaruna and Huambisa Council.

 On behalf of the indigenous people of the Peruvian rainforest who together make up the thirteen organizational councils and federations grouped within AIDESEP (Inter-Indian Association of the Peruvian Rainforest).
 And finally on behalf of all the tribes people of the Amazon who are members of the indigenous organisations of Colombia, Ecuador, Peru, Bolivia and Brazil, who joined together in 1984 to form the COORDINADORA OF INDIGENOUS ORGANISATIONS OF THE AMAZON BASIN.
 On behalf of all of them, thank you very much.
 It is something very new, very special that the panel of this institution should have considered myself, a representative of the Aguaruna Indians, as worthy of such an important prize.
 It is new for two reasons: In the first place, tribes people, such as myself, are not used to receiving recognition at an individual level.